-• However, there is still very little micro-level empirical work using structural models to evaluate the effects of irreversibility and uncertainty on firms' investment and competition.
+- However, there is still little micro-level empirical work using structural models to evaluate the effects of irreversibility and uncertainty on firms' investment. - Cooper & Haltiwanger (AER, 1999; REStud, 2006) are important contributions to this topic.
+They assume monopolistic competition. - In this topic, we study more recent work that accounts for oligopoly competition.

-Uncertainty and Firms' Investment Decisions

-In this lecture, we will study two recent papers on this topic.
+Outline

-- 1. Collard-Wexler (ECMA, 2013): Demand Fluctuations in the Ready-Mix Concrete Industry - Kalouptsidi (AER, 2014): Time to Build and Fluctuations in Bulk Shipping
+1. Collard-Wexler (ECMA, 2013):

+Demand Fluctuations in the Ready-Mix Concrete Industry

+2. Kalouptsidi (AER, 2014):

+Time to Build and Fluctuations in Bulk Shipping